Alibaba Group Holding Limited [BABA] stock Upgrade by Bernstein analyst, price target now $130

 Sponsored

-Over the last 12 months, BABA stock dropped by -44.93%.
-The one-year Alibaba Group Holding Limited stock forecast points to a potential upside of 40.65.
-The average equity rating for BABA stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $237.01 billion, with 2.66 billion shares outstanding and 2.60 billion shares in the current float.
-Compared to the average trading volume of 24.98M shares, BABA stock reached a trading volume of 10723651 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 22.75M shares, BABA reached a trading volume of 19256417 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Bernstein have made an estimate for Alibaba Group Holding Limited shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 20, 2022.
 While these analysts kept the previous recommendation, JP Morgan dropped their target price from $75 to $130.
 The new note on the price target was released on May 16, 2022, representing the official price target for Alibaba Group Holding Limited stock.
 Previously, the target price had yet another raise to $185, while Goldman analysts kept a Buy rating on BABA stock.